you3h/LoopMinterJs/README.md

 2. [Docker](https://www.docker.com/products/docker-desktop/)

 ## How to use:
-1. Clone the repository and run `npm run start:docker-local` in the terminal
+1. Clone the repository and run `npm install` in the root folder, so that concurrently will be installed.
+2. Once concurrently is installed on your system `npm run start:docker-local` in the root folder.
-2. Once the build is done, A browser should pop up to your machine and Viola! that's it.
+3. Once the docker build is done, A browser should pop up to your machine and Viola! that's it.